Up to 200,000 Bonus Amplify Rewards Points - St.George Amplify Signature

 Earning points and free flights:

-On the surface, the ANZ Rewards Travel Adventures Card earns the same number of points per dollar spent as the ANZ Rewards Platinum Visa, yet with a higher ongoing annual fee of $225 versus $95 on the Rewards Platinum card – so what's the difference?
+On the surface, the ANZ Rewards Travel Adventures Card earns the same number of points per dollar spent as the ANZ Rewards Platinum Card, yet with a higher ongoing annual fee of $225 versus $95 on the Rewards Platinum card – so what's the difference?

 Travel just needs to be booked at least 60 days in advance, with new cardholders eligible for this benefit after spending $500 on their card within the first three months – ditto two complimentary Virgin Australia lounge passes, which could be used when taking this free flight or on another trip.